Holomorphic Function

 > [!NOTE] Holomorphic Function

-> A [[Complex Number|complex-valued]] function is *holomorphic* if at every point of a region there exists a [[neighbourhood]] in which the function is complex [[Derivative|differentiable]].
+> A [[Complex Number|complex-valued]] function is *holomorphic* on a region $R$ if at every point of $R$ there exists a [[neighbourhood]] in which the function is complex [[Derivative|differentiable]].

 The requirement for holomorphic functions to be complex differentiable within a neighbourhood of all points of a region means that they are *infinitely differentiable*.
 It also means they are always locally equal to its own [[Taylor series]] and are thus also complex [[Analytic Function|analytic]] functions.